Associate Dean for Experiential Education and Clinical Professor of Law

-Jessica Rubin is the Director of UConn Law School’s Legal Practice Program, a rigorous and required program that teaches fundamental lawyering skills of Interviewing, Counseling, Negotiation, Legal Research and Writing, and Contract Drafting.
+Jessica Rubin is the Associate Dean for Experiential Education and the Director of UConn Law School’s Animal Law Clinic.
 Professor Rubin also teaches Animal Law – a field in which she is a widely recognized expert.
-She is the Director of UConn’s Animal Law Clinic.
 Professor Rubin was instrumental in creating Desmond’s Law, which allows Connecticut courts to appoint advocates – law students under supervision – in animal cruelty cases.
 She supervises students and appears in court to advocate for justice in cases of animal cruelty.

 Professor Rubin trains students to compete in national and international negotiation competitions.
 In collaboration with UConn’s Business School, she created and runs the annual UConn Business Law Negotiation Competition in which law students work with business students to negotiate deals.

-A member of the Connecticut and New York Bars and the Animal Legal Defense Fund, Professor Rubin’s main areas of legal and scholarly interest include: practical skills instruction, with a focus on transactional lawyering; and animal law and advocacy.
+A member of the Connecticut and New York Bars and the Animal Legal Defense Fund, Professor Rubin’s main areas of legal and scholarly interest include: animal law and advocacy, and practical skills instruction, with a focus on transactional lawyering.
 She is a graduate of Cornell University and Cornell Law School.